hadley/recipes/recipes/biscuits/gingerbread-men.md

 Makes loads - you can halve the recipe if wished.

 Comments: You can cut into varied Christmas shapes and make a hole in the top by using a straw to use as decorations.
 Leave plain or ice.
+Source: Notebook